gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---
 <!-- _class: two-col code-70-percent -->

-## 06-traffic-gen: Linear Traffic Generator: Completed Code
+## 06-traffic-gen: LinearGenerator: Completed Code

 The completed code snippet should look like this.